easykemistry

 while the vertical column is called a group

-The periodic table and the electronic configuration: -The largest principal quantum number of the electronic configuration of an element (the highest positive integer) represents the period to which the element belongs to while the number of electrons in the outermost shell of the configuration represents the group to which the element belongs.
+The periodic table and the electronic configuration: -The largest principal quantum number of the electronic configuration of an element (the highest positive integer) represents the period to which an element belongs to while the number of electrons in the outermost shell of the atom represents the group to which the element belongs to in the periodic table.
 For example,

 PERIOD